Church of the Highlands to resume in-person services Sunday

 On the church’s website, it states they will be disinfecting commonly touched services throughout the services.
 Staff members will be wearing masks and handing them out upon entry.

-“Both will be available to you to choose whichever is best for you in this season,” said Chris Hodges, the lead pastor of the church.
+“Both will be available to you to choose whichever is best for you in this season,” lead pastor Chris Hodges.

 The church plans to re-open nursery and children services on Aug 9.
-The last in-person service the church had was over a month ago.
+The last in-person services the church had were over a month ago.

 LATEST POSTS